Solutions to a moving boundary problem on the Boltzmann equation

 \section{Existence of time-periodic solution}

 In this section, we will construct the time-periodic solution to the reformulated problem \eqref{1.2.2}, \eqref{1.2.3}.
-We first list some notations and functional spaces for latter use.
+We first list some notations and functional spaces for later use.
 For $x\in\pa\Omega=\{0,1\}$, we define the outward normal vector

 Denote the phase boundary $\gamma:=\{0,1\}\times \mathbb{R}^3=\gamma_+\cup\gamma_0\cup\gamma_-$, where